devAlphaSystem/Alpha-System-Skopos/docs/dashboard_guide.md

 -   **Disable tracking on localhost:** Prevents the SDK from processing events from `localhost` or `127.0.0.1`.
 Useful during development.
 -   **IP Blacklist:** Manage a list of IP addresses from which events will be ignored.
 Add one IP per line.
 -   **Data Retention:** Set how many days to keep analytics data for this site (0 = forever, or choose 30, 60, 90, 365 days).
+-   **Uptime Monitoring:** Configure uptime monitoring settings including check intervals.
+The system maintains a rolling 7-day window of uptime checks for efficient storage and fast access.

 ## Sessions